 I guess I am not as loyal as most fans to the team.
 I think the only Giants apparel I have was a hoodie that I got for Christmas in 1991 from my parents that I conserve to this day.
 I also have the picture they autographed stored with all my baseball and basketball cards.
 But something that always happens is I become a Temporary fan every time I see the Giants in the super bowl.

 Seeing the Giants in the Super Bowl brings memories of when I watched Super Bowl XXV while still living in Connecticut.
 It was one of the best NFL games I watched because mainly because I was such a Giants fan.
-It was an entertaining and game with lots of emotions I stayed on my toes till the last play when Norwood from the Buffalo Bills missed his field Goal Attempt which gave the Giants the Victory.
+It was an entertaining and game with lots of emotions I stayed on my toes till the last play when Norwood from the Buffalo Bills missed his Field Goal Attempt which gave the Giants the Victory.

 How I lost my love for the NFL

-The reason I am not a NFL or Giants fan all of the time was that when we moved back at the age of 12 most of my peers where into basketball and baseball.
-On the Island there was not much interest in the NFL although now I see a bit more of it the only day most people watch the NFL is the Super Bowl.
+The reason I am not an NFL or Giants fan all of the time was that when we moved back at the age of 12 most of my peers were into basketball and baseball.
+On the Island, there was not much interest in the NFL although now I see a bit more of it the only day most people watch the NFL is the Super Bowl.
 The other day I found out thanks to the Latino Rebels that we even have a player of Puerto Rican descent named Victor Cruz on the Giants.
 In my opinion Super Bowl Sunday gives us Islanders another reason to Party.

-I will be watching the game with mixed feelings since I like the Patriots the closest I gotten to the NFL was going to the Inbound Marketing Summit in 2010 at the Patriot Place In Foxboro, Massachusetts.
+I will be watching the game with mixed feelings since I like the Patriots the closest I got to the NFL was going to the Inbound Marketing Summit in 2010 at the Patriot Place In Foxboro, Massachusetts.
 I lived in New England many years but given how much closer I feel to New York not only because I worked in Manhattan for two years but because I have always identified myself with the Giants a lot more.